claiduiuc/CLAID-Website/_team/eandrew.md

 linkedinurl: 'https://www.linkedin.com/'
 ---

-Sophemore in aerospace engineering.
+Sophomore in aerospace engineering.
 Loves airplanes and can stare at them for hours at the airport.